 Chief Executive Officer of Village Roadshow Entertainment Group

-GREG BASSER (Executive Producer) is Chief Executive Officer of Village Roadshow Entertainment Group, one of the world’s leading independent global feature film entertainment companies.
-Village Roadshow Entertainment Group consists of Village Roadshow Pictures and Village Roadshow Pictures Asia.
+GREG BASSER is Chief Executive Officer of Village Roadshow Entertainment Group (VREG), one of the world’s leading independent global feature film entertainment companies.
+VREG consists of Village Roadshow Pictures (VRP) and Village Roadshow Entertainment Group Asia (VREGA).

 Chairman and Chief Executive Officer of Village Roadshow Pictures

-Under the Village Roadshow Pictures banner, Berman has executive produced recent hits such as George Miller‘s “Mad Max: Fury Road“; “San Andreas” starring Dwayne Johnson; director Clint Eastwood‘s Oscar® nominated “American Sniper”; and “The Lego Movie,” directed by Phil Lord and Christopher Miller.
+Under the Village Roadshow Pictures banner, Berman has executive produced recent hits such as as Clint Eastwood’s Sully, starring Tom Hanks; George Miller‘s Oscar winning Mad Max: Fury Road; San Andreas starring Dwayne Johnson; director Clint Eastwood‘s Oscar nominated American Sniper; and The Lego Movie, directed by Phil Lord and Christopher Miller.

-Berman has served as executive producer on Baz Luhrmann’s “The Great Gatsby”; director Guy Ritchie’s hit action-adventure “Sherlock Holmes,” starring Robert Downey, Jr., and Jude Law and its sequel “Sherlock Holmes: A Game of Shadows”; the acclaimed drama “Gran Torino,” directed by and starring Clint Eastwood; “The Matrix” trilogy; Eastwood‘s “Mystic River” starring Sean Penn and Tim Robbins in Oscar® winning performances; the “Ocean’s” series; and “Training Day,” for which Denzel Washington won an Oscar®.
+Berman has served as executive producer on Baz Luhrmann’s The Great Gatsby starring Leonardo DiCaprio; Guy Ritchie’s hit action-adventure Sherlock Holmes, starring Robert Downey, Jr., and Jude Law and its sequel Sherlock Holmes: A Game of Shadows; the acclaimed drama Gran Torino, directed by and starring Clint Eastwood; The Matrix Reloaded and The Matrix Revolutions; Eastwood‘s Mystic River starring Sean Penn and Tim Robbins in Oscar winning performances; the Ocean’s trilogy, with all-star casts led by George Clooney and Brad Pitt and directed by Steven Soderbergh; and Training Day, for which Denzel Washington won an Oscar.

 In 1984, Berman joined Warner Bros. as a production Vice President and was promoted to Senior Vice President of Production four years later.
 He was appointed President of Theatrical Production in September 1989, and in 1991 was named to the post of President of Worldwide Theatrical Production, which he held through May 1996.
 Under his aegis, Warner Bros.
-Pictures produced and distributed such films as “Presumed Innocent,” “Goodfellas,” “Robin Hood: Prince of Thieves,” the Oscar®-winning Best Picture “Driving Miss Daisy,” “Batman Forever,” “Under Siege,” “Malcolm X,” “The Bodyguard,” “JFK,” “The Fugitive,” “Dave,” “Disclosure,” “The Pelican Brief,” “Outbreak,” “The Client,” “A Time to Kill,” and “Twister.”
+Pictures produced and distributed such films as Presumed Innocent, Goodfellas, Robin Hood: Prince of Thieves, the Oscar-winning Best Picture, Driving Miss Daisy, Batman Forever, Under Siege, Malcolm X, The Bodyguard, JFK, The Fugitive, Dave, Disclosure, The Pelican Brief, Outbreak, The Client, A Time to Kill, and Twister.

-In May of 1996, Berman started Plan B Entertainment, an independent motion picture company based at Warner Bros.
+In May of 1996, Berman started Plan B Entertainment, an independent motion picture company at Warner Bros.
 He was named Chairman and CEO of Village Roadshow Pictures in February 1998.

 President and Chief Executive Officer of Village Roadshow Entertainment Group Asia

-ELLEN ELIASOPH is the President and CEO of Village Roadshow Entertainment Group Asia (VREGA).
-Ms. Eliasoph leads VREGA in its business of identifying, developing, financing, producing, marketing and distributing Chinese language feature films which are filmed principally in the Chinese language and widely distributed in the Chinese-speaking markets.
+In her role of President and CEO of VRPA, Ms. Eliasoph leads the company in its business of identifying, developing, financing, producing, marketing and distributing feature films which are filmed principally in Chinese and widely distributed in the Chinese-speaking markets.

-Ms. Eliasoph is a graduate of Yale College and Yale Law School, and is qualified to practice law in California.
-Ms. Eliasoph first came to China in 1979 as part of the initial group of American students to study in China following normalization of diplomatic relations between the U.S. and China.
+Ms. Eliasoph is a summa cum laude graduate of Yale College and a graduate of Yale Law School.
 She is fluent in Mandarin Chinese and Japanese.
+She first came to China as a member of the initial group of American students to study in China following normalization of U.S./China diplomatic relations.
+Long committed to the cause of cross-cultural cooperation between the U.S. and China, Ms. Eliasoph was one of the co-founders and producers of the U.S.A.
+Pavilion at the 2010 Shanghai World Expo.